 The fee for each notarial is $50, payable in U.S. dollars or the Icelandic kronur equivalent.
 The $50 fee is per notary signature – for example, if you have a document that needs to be signed by a notary in four places, you will be required to pay the $50 fee four times.
 Please be advised of this in advance and plan accordingly.
 The Embassy does not accept personal checks.
 Credit cards are accepted for notary fees.

-- The fee per Consular seal is US$50
+- The fee per Consular seal is US$50.
+We do not accept payment by smartphones, smartwatches or checks.

 - Be sure to bring your passport or government issued photo I.D., along with the documents you would like notarized.